meshtastic/meshtastic/docs/getting-started/flashing-firmware.md

 Verify you have a data cable (not a charging only cable) before proceeding.
 There's no definitive way to determine the difference in cables if you aren't willing to pull it apart.
 Trying out a few cables will be the best way to verify.

 Once you've located a data cable, check the following to see if you need to install a driver to communicate with your device.
-If you don't see your device in the following, you either:

-1. Need to install a driver.
-2. Are currently using a charging only cable.

 :::tip
 If you know you have installed the correct driver, the following step can be used to check if your cable is a data cable.
 :::

 ### Test for driver installation

+Check to see if your computer is communicating with the device with the following test.
+If you can see your device, you are ready to flash the firmware.
+Skip to the[Choose Firmware Flashing Method section](#choose-firmware-flashing-method).

+If you don't see your device in the following test, you either:

+1. Need to install a driver.
+2. Are currently using a charging only cable.

 <Tabs
   groupId="operating-system"